-Unit 01 (each major department: Responsibility UIIIt Α. The establishment, amendment, and execution of the internal audit enforcement rules of the Company and the subsidiaries; Audit Office The formulation, execution, and follow-up of annual audit or project audit plans; C. The formulation, follow-up, inspection, composition, and reporting of the internal control D system and self-inspection operation plan of the Company and the subsidiaries; The follow-up, inspection, and suggested improvements for nonconformities; Draft up an occupational disaster prevention plan and instruct the relevant departments to 11. have it executed. В. Plan and supervise each department to conduct safety and health audits and management.
+Unit of each major department: Responsibility A. The establishment, amendment, and execution of the internal audit enforcement rules of the Company and the subsidiaries; Audit Office B. The formulation, execution, and follow-up of annual audit or project audit plans; C. The formulation, follow-up, inspection, composition, and reporting of the internal control system and self-inspection operation plan of the Company and the subsidiaries; D. The follow-up, inspection, and suggested improvements for nonconformities;A. Draft up an occupational disaster prevention plan and instruct the relevant departments to have it executed.
+B. Plan and supervise each department to conduct safety and health audits and management.
 C. Plan and supervise the checking points and inspection of the safety and health facilities.
-D. Plan and implement the operating environment monitoring plan, monitor the results, and Б take corrective actions.
+D. Plan and implement the operating environment monitoring plan, monitor the results, and take corrective actions.
 Occupational Safety E. Plan and supervise the relevant personnel in performing inspections, regular inspections, key inspections, and hazard communication. and Health Office F. Plan and implement occupational safety and health education and training.
-Plan labor health checkups and implement health management.
+G. Plan labor health checkups and implement health management.
 H. Plan and supervise the investigation, processing, and statistical analysis of occupational disasters, such as labor diseases, injuries, disability, and death.
-I. Implement safety and health performance management and assessment; also, provide J. occupational safety and health consulting services.
-Provide information and advice on occupational safety and health management.
-Identify sustainable issues and formulate response action plans Integrate and implement cross-departmental sustainability issues Track the practice of sustainable issues from all aspects and create a continuous Sustainable improvement plan Development Office Greenhouse gas inventory integration and report production Sustainability report production Identification and communication of organizational stakeholders Application for Sustainable Enterprise Evaluation Industrial Control Flash Tappinemici ici subuminete zinerpine zi unamici Business Division Industrial Control DRAM Business Collection of market information and analysis of market competition; Division Intelligent Peripheral Б. The formulation and execution of new product development plans, and the product life cycle management; Applications Business C. Professional education and training of the Company's internal technology and products; Division Price policy development; Intelligent Module Business Division Vice President ٨ Investigate and collect business information from market peers, market size and Λ. supply/demand situation. В. Analysis of relevant product marketing and sales forecasts, preparation and execution of Sales Division business plans and budgets; Saics Division Development, investigation, and contact of relevant customers; Channel policy development; Organize, compile and collect customer information; Survey and communicate with customers about their product needs.
-Product compatibility test and verification; Substantiate the management systems (QMS/EMS/HSPM/OHSAS/), achieve the Company's quality/HSF/environmental goals, quality/HSF/environmental policies, and satisfy customers' requirements.
-C. Promote various quality/HSF/environmental improvement work to prevent Quality Assurance D quality/HSF/environmental nonconformities and customer complaints from occurring.
-Convene quality/HSF/environmental meetings regularly to track relevant situations and Division ر. performance of countermeasures.
+I. Implement safety and health performance management and assessment; also, provide occupational safety and health consulting services.
+J. Provide information and advice on occupational safety and health management.A.
+Identify sustainable issues and formulate response action plans B. Integrate and implement cross-departmental sustainability issues C. Track the practice of sustainable issues from all aspects and create a continuous Sustainable improvement plan Development Office D. Greenhouse gas inventory integration and report production E. Sustainability report production F. Identification and communication of organizational stakeholdersG.
+Application for Sustainable Enterprise Evaluation Industrial Control Flash G. Application for Sustamator.
+Enterprise Evaluation Business Division Industrial Control DRAM Business A. Collection of market information and analysis of market competition; Division B. The formulation and execution of new product development plans, and the product life Intelligent Peripheral Applications Business cycle management; C. Professional education and training of the Company's internal technology and products; Division D. Price policy development; Intelligent Module Business Division Vice President A. Investigate and collect business information from market peers, market size and supply/demand situation.
+B. Analysis of relevant product marketing and sales forecasts, preparation and execution of business plans and budgets; Sales Division C. Development, investigation, and contact of relevant customers; D. Channel policy development; E. Organize, compile and collect customer information; F. Survey and communicate with customers about their product needs.
+A. Product compatibility test and verification; P. Substantiate the management systems (OMS/EMS/USPM/OUSAS/), achieve the B. Substantiate the management systems (QMS/EMS/HSPM/OHSAS/), achieve the Company's quality/HSF/environmental goals, quality/HSF/environmental policies, and satisfy customers' requirements.
+C. Promote various quality/HSF/environmental improvement work to prevent Quality Assurance quality/HSF/environmental nonconformities and customer complaints from occurring.
+Division D. Convene quality/HSF/environmental meetings regularly to track relevant situations and performance of countermeasures.
 E. Perform sampling inspection on raw materials, substances, and finished products to prevent nonconforming materials from flowing into the factory and shipping.
-Process customer's complaints about nonconforming quality jointly.
-G. Repair and maintenance plans for equipment and instrument, calibration plans for test 1 instruments, and the execution of the plans;
+F. Process customer's complaints about nonconforming quality jointly.
+1 G. Repair and maintenance plans for equipment and instrument, calibration plans for test